-Section 1: Submitting your CPD profile - This section covers general CPD information and a quick guide on how to submit your profile.
+Section 1: Submitting your CPD profile - This section covers general CPD information and a quick guide to putting together your profile.

 Section 2: What happens next? - This section details the deferrals process and the stages following the submission of your profile.